tassyk/Notes/IT-Tools.md

 shell for Linux, macOS, and the rest of the family
 - [MobaXterm](https://mobaxterm.mobatek.net/) : Pro/Free Enhanced terminal for Windows with X11 server, tabbed SSH client, network tools and much more
 - [Termius](https://termius.com) : Pro/Free SSH client that works on Desktop and Mobile
+- [Advanced Installer](https://www.advancedinstaller.com/features.html) : Advanced Installer simplifies how you package and update your software on Windows

 ## Monitoring
 - [CheckMK](https://checkmk.com/) : infrastructure & application monitoring